victorcastro/docs/docs/voice/voice-for-ios/voice-ios-push-notifications-callkit.md

 > ⚠
 > Note that both iOS apps should be signed using either *Apple Development Certificate* or *iOS Distribution Certificate*.
 Chosen certificate must match ANPS environment setting provided to Sinch SDK when `SINManagedPush` is created: if you sign using *Apple Development Certificate* please provide `SINAPSEnvironmentDevelopment`, if you sign using *iOS Distribution Certificate* please provide `SINAPSEnvironmentProduction`.

-Mismatch in APNS environment settings and signing identity in one or both iOS apps will result in inability to make a call from App-B to App-A.
+Mismatch in APNs environment settings and signing identity in one or both iOS apps will result in inability to make a call from App-B to App-A.

 #### Multiple Sinch Applications, one iOS app (one Bundle ID)